Beet of the Wild

 More Herbal Recipes

-If you try this Chive Blossom Infused Vinegar recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you try this Chive Blossom Infused Vinegar recipe, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Infused Chive Blossom Vinegar